jestivi bozicni pokloni

 How does this idea work?
 Very simple.

 First, you have to choose which cookie recipe you will use for making this Christmas edible gift.
-In the image below, I used my recipe for dark chocolate hazelnuts oatmeal cookies but you can choose another recipe, of course.
+In the image below, I used my recipe for dark chocolate hazelnut oatmeal cookies but you can choose another recipe, of course.

 When choosing a recipe, pay attention to the ingredients – this idea works by layering dry ingredients such as flour, sugar, chocolate chips, nuts, etc. in a jar.
 The jar will be visually more attractive if the layers are different in color and texture – here at the bottom I have a layer of spelt flour mixed with salt and baking powder, then coconut sugar mixed with spices, oatmeal, chocolate chips, and chopped hazelnuts.